davidwinter/electron-auto-update/readme.md

 - Checks for updates at a regular interval (defaults to each hour)
 - Automatically downloads updates as they become available
 - Displays a dialog window and prompts the user to relaunch to update
+- Reminds users that an update is ready to be installed

 ## Coming soon

-- Remind users that an update is ready to be installed
 - Works with applications installed via snapcraft

 ## Usage